Svito-zar/NN-for-Missing-Marker-Reconstruction/README.md

 Otherwise - you can find the Best Flags in the folder BestFlags

 ## Contact
-If you encounter any problems/bugs/issues please contact me on github or by emailing me at tarask@kth.se for any bug reports/questions/suggestions.
+If you encounter any problems/bugs/issues please create an issue on github or email me at tarask@kth.se for any bug reports/questions/suggestions.
 I prefer questions and bug reports on github as that provides visibility to others who might be encountering same issues or who have the same questions.

 ## Citation
 Here is the citation in bib format: